 Youth Excellence Award.
 Nominations are needed for the Youth Excellence Award.
 The award honors a young adult who has overcome his or her past involvement with the juvenile justice system with the strength to contribute to his or her community.
 The inaugural winner, Fredrick Harris, worked with children in state custody as an employee of the Tennessee Department of Children’s Services, the agency to which he was committed as a youth.
 The winner for 2002, Reginald Dewayne Taylor, now serves a church and his Memphis community.
 A more recent winner, Drake Dudley, despite being sent to a Youth Development Center, is now a dental student at Meharry Medical College, where he helped create Project Dream, a non-profit organization that mentors high school and undergraduate students who are interested in careers in the medical/dental field.
 Edward Johnson was nominated by the Just Care Network for his participation in that program.
 Nominees should have overcome great obstacles and be currently contributing to their communities.

 Youth Excellence Award nominations are due by February 13, 2014.

 To read these pdf files you need Adobe Acrobat Reader, which may be downloaded at no cost.
 If you need additional access due to a handicapping condition files, please contact Fay.Delk@tn.gov.

-TCCY also awards the KIDS COUNT Media Awards.
-Media award winners will also be recognized during Children’s Advocacy Days.
+TCCY also awards the KIDS COUNT Media Awards and the Senator Douglas Henry Public Official Award.
+These award winners will also be recognized during Children’s Advocacy Days.